crcdng/curative/SetupRaspberryPi.md

 *Note: These steps worked for me after some tiral and error and research.
 Technical environments can change quickly.
 If you hit a problem, please leave a bug report on Github so we can fix this together.*

 Here is the setup for a Raspberry PI computer.
-When the PI starts, it is running a movie in a loop unattended and without artifacts (see booklet).
+When the PI starts, it runs a movie in a loop unattended and without artifacts (see booklet).

 ```
 Install PiOS Lite Legacy (Buster) https://www.raspberrypi.com/software/operating-systems/